Gianatmaja/Actuarial-Statistical-Modelling-in-R/Insurance-Reserve/README.md

-# Estimating the Required Reserve
+# Estimating the Required Reserve for an Insurance Company Using Bayesian Statistics